 It is used to define the structure for the team and emphasizes the course taken by a business.
-To effectively use this project management philosophy, you first need to identify clear objectives for the project, the target customer, thorough cost assessment, and whether the benefits are realistic and achievable.
+To effectively use this management philosophy, you first need to identify clear objectives for the project, the target customer, thorough cost assessment, and whether the benefits are realistic and achievable.

-Projects are split between a project board and a project manager.
+Projects are split between a board and a manager.
 The project board owns the project and is responsible for its success.
 A manager, on the other hand, oversees the day-to-day activities of the project.

 Critical Path Method (CPM): Best for Manufacturing, Construction, Architecture, Science, and Engineering

 CPM is ideal when you have tasks that depend on each other.
 It is used where prioritization and better scheduling are necessary.
 For example, in a construction site, certain tasks like painting and fixing lights can only come after other tasks, e.g. when the foundation has been laid and the structure is almost complete.

 In Critical Path Method, you can easily identify milestones, task dependencies, and deadlines.
 When you categorize all the activities that need to be completed, you can map out those activities that can be run simultaneously and those that should be completed before others can start.